Woke-Mind/Movement/README.md

 # we seek to woke our minds

-- a adventure in social justice
+- an adventure in social justice

 ## goals